Visas for digital nomads in Bali: your options in 2024

 Price of the VOA

-The B211 visit visa: a popular 6 months visit visa for digital nomads that do NOT work with Indonesian clients
+The visit visa (ex B211): a popular 6 months visit visa for digital nomads that do NOT work with Indonesian clients

 The B211 visit visa is some sort of a big brother of the usual tourist visa on arrival.
 For simplicity’s sake, you could call it a long term tourist visa.